Khankee/Spring-boot-app-2/README.md

             ));
 ```
 On Spring boot with database, declared arrayList of objects removed and TopicController class User-Defined methods improved.
 TopicRepository interface which extends CrudRepository simplifies the code.
-Take more attention for UPDATE method.
+Take more attention for PUT method.
 ### Comparison
 TopicService class SBA-1 (GET)(Spring Boot Application 1)
 ```java